Article: Adolescence and Transition: Ages 14-21

 - Use scenarios to help assist in decision-making.
 For example, discuss situations where they may encounter peer pressure and consequences to poor decisions

 - Issues with depression, anxiety and other mental health conditions may be exacerbated during adolescence.
-Be sure you and your teen are happy with your therapist and psychiatric medications*link to resource directory of providers are in place if needed.
+Be sure you and your teen are happy with your therapist and psychiatric medications.

 - Watch for red flags that may indicate self-harm or suicidal thoughts.
 This can include observing unexplained cuts or burns on areas normally hidden by clothing, such as thighs.
 Many teens may say “my life is over” or “I want to die.”
 Investigate and dig deeper by asking them to share more about how they are feeling.
 Do not disregard as simply being dramatic or minimize their emotions.
 Reach out to your mental health provider or a suicide hotline to identify if your child needs immediate medical attention.